The Fantail and Greenstone – Treasures on earth

-Beyond culture, skin color, religion and politics into the heart of life where creative expression has pure motives you will discover the story, in the artisan’s greenstone.
-It is masked in a metaphor, allegory or parable.
+Beyond culture, skin color, religion, and politics into the heart of life where creative expression has pure motives you will discover the story, in the artisan’s greenstone.
+It is masked in a metaphor, allegory, or parable.

-This story imagines the inquisitive heart, captured, hooked and meeting with wisdom and council through a work created with great dexterity.
+This story imagines the inquisitive heart, captured, hooked, and meeting with wisdom and council through a work created with great dexterity.
 This is one of heaven’s gifts and revelations that add purpose and pleasure in discovery.

 Discovering the mystery brings with it a sense of awe, for those who understand, the peace of God, beyond understanding, which does add rest. answering mysteries of our existence and echoing contentment in man’s creative enterprise.

 I choose the greenstone pendant to represent the story of curiosity around valuable wisdom in the council for new life seekers.
-Embedded in the greenstones story is The Manufacturer’s presence and promised freedom.
+Embedded in the greenstones story are The Manufacturer’s presence and promised freedom.
 Discovering that jewel adds new living dimensions of wonder and glory.

-Fantails are small insectivorous birds of Australasia, Southeast Asia and the Indian subcontinent belonging to the genus Rhipidurain the familyRhipiduridae.
+Fantails are small insectivorous birds of Australasia, Southeast Asia, and the Indian subcontinent belonging to the genus Rhipidurain the familyRhipiduridae.
 Most of the species are about 15 to 18 cm long, specialist aerial feeders, and named as “fantails”, but the Australian willie wagtail is a little larger, and, though still an expert hunter of insects on the wing, concentrates equally on terrestrial prey.

 It is also known by its Maori names, Pīwakawaka, Tīwakawakaor Piwaiwaka; a common pied morph is known as the pied fantail